 This is the large and shiny Golden Passion Fruit variety of the Americas, Passiflora edulis, almost always available at our Friday market,

 Processing passion fruit is extremely easy.
-Cut fruit in half, scrape juice and the entire multitude of gel embedded seeds into a blender and add honey – a Vietnamese custom, I read in wiki.
+Cut fruit in half, scrape juice and the entire multitude of gel embedded seeds into a blender and add honey – a Vietnamese custom, I read in Wiki.
 Then spin the whole mess for a few seconds, pour and drink.
-If you don’t like acidic fruits, heat the fruit mush with sugar to sweeten and thicken into a pulp, which you can use on cheese cakes, puddings or grits.
-I like to blend the simple fruit & honey mix with yoghurt and enjoy it with oat flakes and granola.
-I also read in wiki that the Brazilians sometimes substitute passion fruit pulp for crushed lime in their caipirinhas.
+If you don’t like acidic fruits, heat the fruit mush with sugar to sweeten and thicken into a pulp, which you can be used on cheesecakes, puddings or grits.
+I like to blend the simple fruit & honey mix with yogurt and enjoy it with oat flakes and granola.
+I also read in Wiki that the Brazilians sometimes substitute passion fruit pulp for crushed lime in their caipirinhas.
 Another delicious sounding item to be added to my to-try list.
-After all, my Pilão-Parrot from São Paulo is eager to go to work.
-I wonder, if they sell pinga around here 😉
+After all, our Pilão-Parrot from São Paulo is eager to go to work.
+I wonder if they sell pinga around here 😉

 Never forget the underbelly –